 - In women the symptoms are often worse during menstruation.

 - There is wide variation in symptoms between individuals and in any one individual over time.

 - Examination may be normal apart from suprapubic tenderness.

 - The severity of the symptoms often bears little correlation with the clinical findings.

 - Trials of antibiotic treatment do not cure the condition.

 - An association has been reported between PBS and non-bladder syndromes such as fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome, vulvodynia, depression, panic disorders, migraine, sicca syndrome, temporomandibular joint disorder, asthma and systemic lupus erythematosus.

 Other causes of urinary frequency, urgency of micturition and pelvic pain, including:

 - Infection or other inflammatory conditions - eg, recurrent urinary tract infection, urethral diverticulum, infected Bartholin's gland, tuberculous, bacterial or viral vaginosis, schistosomiasis.

-- Gynaecological - eg, pelvic malignancy, uterine fibroids, endometriosis, mittelschmerz (ovulation pain), pelvic inflammatory disease, genital atrophy.
+- Gynaecological - eg, pelvic malignancy, uterine fibroids, endometriosis, mittelschmerz (ovulation pain), pelvic inflammatory disease, genital atrophy, overactive bladder.